 EQIP provides assistance for perhaps a wider spectrum of environmental improvements than any other USDA program.
 Examples range from managing the use of manure in a livestock operation to implementing reduced tillage of crops, and from managing wildlife and fish habitat to improving the quality of forest stands.

 EQIP includes a number of targeted initiatives.
 For example, Conservation Innovation Grants help stimulate the development and widespread adoption of innovative conservation practices.
-CIGs are not projects on individual farms, but help disperse information among many producers who are eligible for EQIP in order to spur adoption of new technologies or methods.
+CIGs are not specific projects on individual farms but help disperse information among many producers who are eligible for EQIP in order to spur adoption of new technologies or methods.
 Another initiative is regional, reducing salinity in the Colorado River Basin in the western U.S. The Agricultural Act of 2014 (the 2014 farm bill) also required that 5% of EQIP funds be used to protect wildlife habitats, incorporating a similar program that had existed under prior law.
 Still more EQIP initiatives address air quality, on-farm energy conservation, the reduction of fertilizer runoff from agricultural lands, and the transition from conventional to organic production.

-EQIP spending has grown steadily in recent years, from just over \$1 billion in 2009 to nearly \$1.4 billion in 2012.
-In 2012, about \$1 billion went for financial assistance to implement conservation practices, while just under \$400 million was spent on technical assistance.
-EQIP contracts that year covered some 24 million acres.
-Under the 2014 farm bill, EQIP is scheduled to grow to \$1.75 billion by 2018.
+EQIP spending has grown steadily in recent years, from just over \$1 billion in 2009 to nearly \$1.8 billion in 2019.
+Of that, \$1.3 billion went to financial assistance to implement conservation practices, while \$427 million was spent on technical assistance.
+EQIP contracts that year covered some 13 million acres.